tillitis/tillitis-key1/doc/threat_model/threat_model.md

 ## Known weaknesses

-- All RAM is writable in app mode, even addresses marked executable.
+- All RAM is writable in bot firmware and app mode, even addresses marked executable.

+- It's possible to change the configuration of the Lattice iCE40 UltraPlus FPGA while the power is on even when the NVCM is locked.
-- A warm boot attack against the Lattice iCE40 UltraPlus, changing the FPGA configuration while the chip is powered on will leave the EBR and SPRAM intact after the new configuration is loaded.
-This means we might leak contents of EBR and SPRAM.
+  This warm boot leaves the EBR and SPRAM intact after the new configuration is loaded, and the contents of the EBR and SPRAM can leak.

   Mitigations: